 When a Singaporean young adult starts earning a full-time salary, it’s almost a rite of passage to get bombarded with mail from banks and insurance companies.
-At the same time, CPF will also send a letter regarding auto-inclusion into this term life insurance scheme called Dependants’ Protection Scheme (DPS).
+At the same time, CPF will also send a letter regarding this term life insurance scheme called Dependants’ Protection Scheme (DPS).

 What is the Dependants’ Protection Scheme?

-If you do nothing, you are covered for the maximum sum of $46,000 up till your 60th birthday.
+If you do nothing, you are covered for the maximum sum of $70,000 up till your 65th birthday.
 Like most other term life insurance policies, this benefit will be paid out to your family should you pass away, or to you if you become permanently incapacitated.

 Essentially, this scheme allows CPF members (basically all Singaporeans and some PRs) to enjoy some level of financial protection at affordable premiums.
 You can also use your CPF Ordinary Account or Special Account savings to pay for the premiums, so it’s a “painless” expense.

-Eligibility conditions for the Dependants’ Protection Scheme
+Who is eligible for the Dependants’ Protection Scheme?

-You are automatically included under Dependants’ Protection Scheme if you are a Singaporean citizen or PR between 21 and 60 years old.
-Usually, you’ll get a letter notification within five working days from making your first CPF contribution.
+You are automatically included under Dependants’ Protection Scheme if you are a Singaporean citizen or PR between 21 and 65 years old.

 As soon as you have enough money in your CPF for the most basic coverage, you will be automatically covered by this insurance policy, but you will be sent a health declaration form so you can declare any serious health issues.